 Fees: up to $400 a month

-Amenities: Boat access, spectactular views
+Amenities: Boat access, spectacular views

-This bastion of the elite offers fitness with a breathtaking view of the Detroit river and the Windsor, Canada skyline.
+This bastion of the elite offers fitness with a breathtaking view of the Detroit River and the Windsor, Canada, skyline.

 With several floors of equipment, intense classes, racquetball and more, you can get into shape before you head out on your yacht.